One of the most misunderstood and misapplied requirements with respect to UDI is related to the Direct Marking (DM) requirement.

 The first issue that must be understood is the DM requirement is in addition to having a UDI on the device’s label and package.

 The U.S. FDA’s UDI regulation states:

 801.45(a) A device that must bear a unique device identifier (UDI) on its label must also bear a permanent marking providing the UDI on the device itself if the device is intended to be used more than once and intended to be reprocessed before each use.

-The other area where we see confusion is related to the devices’ label.
-In some situations, the device’s label is ON the device itself.
-This may not always be obvious – as many incorrectly believe that a label is a sticky piece of paper on the package of the device.
-In reality, label is a regulatory concept – and refers to the location at which regulatory information (e.g., name of the device, name of manufacturer) exists.
-In some situations, this information is on the device itself – which means that the device’s UDI goes on the device at this level.
-Moreover, an additional/different UDI is not also required to be on the device – since the label on the device serves both purposes.
+The other area where we see confusion is related to the device's label.
+In some situations, the device’s label is on the device itself.
+This may not always be obvious as many incorrectly believe that a label is a sticky piece of paper on the package of the device.
+In reality, label is a regulatory concept and refers to the location in which regulatory information (e.g., name of the device, name of manufacturer) exists.
+In some situations, this information is on the device itself, which means that the device’s UDI goes on the device at this level.
+Moreover, an additional or different UDI is not also required to be on the device since the label on the device serves both purposes.
 Therefore, when assessing the relevance of the DM requirement, it is critical to first evaluate whether the device’s label is (or should be) in the device itself.
-However, in these situations, it is also critical to understand that the label requirements take precedence – it is the label requirements (and deadlines) that must be met.
+However, in these situations, it is also critical to understand that the label requirements take precedence; it is the label requirements (and deadlines) that must be met.

 In a related blog post, we look at the evolving global UDI landscape.

 Learn more about USDM's UDI solutions for the medical device industry.